Saleslogix/SLXSocial/README.md

 # Change Log

+5/29/2014 - Nicolas Galler - Updated search in LinkedIn to prompt for public URL instead of using people search, as the people search API is no longer available.

 11/2/2013 - Nicolas Galler - Updated LinktoTwitter library, removed OAuth bundle as it is no longer necessary with 8.0 HF4